 BIM technology can enable stakeholders to standardize every project milestone by documenting everything in a single model.
-Not only this improves pre-construction project quality but also helps in assigning post-construction responsibilities right from the beginning.
+Not only does this improve pre-construction project quality but also helps in assigning post-construction responsibilities right from the beginning.

 What does this mean for contractors, developers & designers?

-According to the new regulations, roles for all the duty holders involved in design and construction of a high-rise residential building should be in sync with their roles identified in Construction (Design & Management) Regulations 2015 (CDM).
-This framework defines accountability framework related to the health, safety and welfare conditions in a construction project.
+According to the new regulations, the roles of all the duty holders involved in the design and construction of a high-rise residential building should be in sync with their roles identified in Construction (Design & Management) Regulations 2015 (CDM).
+This framework defines an accountability framework related to the health, safety, and welfare conditions in a construction project.
 In this framework the following duty holders are identified:

 - Principal Designer